Pupil Premium Allocation & Spending Statement

 How this was spent

 The School has a robust system for checking progress and expects all pupils, regardless of ability, belief, gender, race, background or disability, to make ‘Good’ or better than expected academic progress.
-Children are assessed based on teachers’ professional judgment at least three times a year and children are given additional support if they make ‘Expected’ rather than ‘Good’ progress.
-The school uses a variety of literacy and numeracy interventions delivered by a combination of the Class Teacher and Teaching Assistants.
+Children are assessed based on teachers’ professional judgment at least three times a year and children are given additional support if they are vulnerable to not making the ‘Good’ progress we expect.
+The school uses a variety of literacy and numeracy interventions delivered by a combination of class and specialist teachers and teaching assistants.

 “You demonstrate a passion and an absolute belief that every child deserves the best possible education and experience during their primary years.
 The school’s inclusive ethos is evident in all aspects of its work.
 ‘Faith in learning, and achievement for all’ is reflected in the everyday life of the school.
 This ethos and belief is shared by staff and supports pupils to achieve and experience success in their academic and personal development.”
 Ofsted 2016.

 Pupil Premium has been spent on staffing and educational resources to support interventions for pupils who are vulnerable to not making ‘Good’ progress.
-Some money has been allocated to provide additional maths, reading and writing resources such as the Doodle Maths and Lexia Reading apps.
-These resources develop and extend early maths and reading skills for children of all abilities and can be used as catch up programmes for children vulnerable to underachievement.
+Investment in staff also allows the School to keep group sizes small for phonics (EY and KS1) and core Maths (throughout the School) to ensure the right amount of support and challenge to ensure rapid progress.
+This gives children vulnerable to underachievement the best chance of ‘keeping up’ rather than having to ‘catch up’.
+Some money has been allocated to provide additional maths, reading and writing resources such as the Doodle Maths and Spelling Shed apps.
+These resources develop and extend early maths and spelling skills for children of all abilities and can be used as intervention programmes for children vulnerable to underachievement.
 Children can access them on the School’s iPads and at home.

 How this will be spent